 As we inspect LifeStation’s medical alert system we’re looking to see how well it helps minimize the risk of medical emergencies, and whether or not it’s an affordable option for you and your loved ones.

-LifeStation’s low-cost and contract-free medical alert service unfortunately was not enough this year to crack our top 5 medical alert companies of 2017 but we invite you to research for yourself and let us know what you think.
+LifeStation’s low-cost and contract-free medical alert service unfortunately was not enough this year to crack our top 5 medical alert companies but we invite you to research for yourself and let us know what you think.

 - No contract